nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 NB These frequency estimators requires major/minor -doMajorMinor
 ```

-It's also useful to know how ANGSD identifies major and minor alleles, `angsd -doMajorMinor`
+It's also useful to know how ANGSD identifies major and minor alleles, `$angsd -doMajorMinor`

 ```
 -------------------